markryall/snappier/README.md

 You may call this in an active record model callback (like `after_save`) or anywhere else in your application code.

+There is no specific dependency on active record but the methods `attributes`, `previously_new_record?` and `destroyed?` are used by default (the latter two deciding if snapshot is related to create/delete otherwise defaulting to update).

 To attribute changes to a specific user, call `Snappier::Who.current = "<current user description>"` and that information will be persisted with any subsequent snapshots.
 In rails, you may set this in a `before_action` method to capture a description of the current user - this setting exists only in the current thread.